Coming To A City Near You, 5G. Fastest Wireless Yet Will Bring New Services

 Macias says people will really enjoy 5G speeds when it comes to downloads.
 "Imagine downloading HD movies in a minute rather than half an hour," he says.

 5G is wireless, but it's a bit different from the wireless we already know.
 Current cell towers cover several miles, but they are as big as tall pine trees.
-5G cells are the size of a laptop and they only cover around a couple thousand feet.
+5G cells are the size of a laptop, and they cover only around a couple of thousand feet.
 But they can easily be installed on telephone poles and light poles.

-Verizon Vice President of Network Engineering Phillip French says one of the advantages of residential 5G is that it brings lightning-fast speed without a fiber cable directly into the home.
+Phillip French, Verizon's vice president of network engineering, says one of the advantages of residential 5G is that it brings lightning-fast speed without a fiber cable directly into the home.

-"So you're not ripping up the street as much and you're not trying to go in someone's house and deliver the fiber there," he says.
+"So you're not ripping up the street as much, and you're not trying to go in someone's house and deliver the fiber there," he says.

-Sacramento is a mid-size city of about half a million people, two to three hours from Silicon Valley.
+Sacramento is a midsize city of about half a million people that's two to three hours from Silicon Valley.
 Steinberg, the mayor, says getting 5G is about more than downloading movies faster.
-High-speed 5G-connected cameras allow real-time monitoring of vehicle and pedestrian traffic.
+High-speed 5G-connected cameras allow real-time monitoring of vehicular and pedestrian traffic.
 High-speed wireless will be important for self-driving cars and trucks, which need to communicate rapidly with each other and with traffic signals.

 "We want to be on the forefront of autonomous-vehicle technology," Steinberg says.

-He also wants to draw more manufacturing to the city.
-Experts say 5G will send assembly-line robots new orders faster; it could enable doctors to remotely examine patients in ambulances before they arrive at the hospital.
+He also wants to draw more manufacturing to the city; experts say 5G will send assembly line robots new orders faster.
+It could also enable doctors to remotely examine patients in ambulances before they arrive at the hospital.

-One of biggest changes for consumers will be when smartphones with 5G connections begin to hit the market later this year.
+One of the biggest changes for consumers will occur when smartphones with 5G connections begin to hit the market later this year.
 Frank Gillett, a principal analyst with Forrester, says there will be more uses for apps with augmented reality and virtual reality.

 Imagine apps "that let you hold the phone up and see an overlay of a Tyrannosaurus rex charging down the street.
 And because [5G] can quickly send rich pictures down to your phone, the idea is that all that will work magically better," Gillett says.